Time Zone: +2 hours. No daylight savings time in 2008.

 There is also a high risk of malaria in northeast KwaZulu-Natal as far south as Jozini and a low risk between Jozini and Richards Bay.

-If you will be visiting a malaria risk area in South Africa, you will need to take one of the following antimalarial drugs: atovaquone/proguanil (Malarone), mefloquine (Lariam), doxycycline, or primaquine (G6PD testing required).
+If you will be visiting a malaria risk area in South Africa, you will need to take one of the following antimalarial drugs: atovaquone/proguanil (Malarone), mefloquine (Lariam) or doxycycline.

-The malaria map iidentifies the risk area in the Kruger Park region.
+The malaria map identifies the risk area in the Kruger Park region.
 Take measures to prevent evening and nighttime mosquito bites.

 • Malaria is transmitted via the bite of an infected female Anopheles mosquito.
 Anopheles mosquitoes feed predominantly during the hours from dusk to dawn.
 All travelers should take measures to prevent evening and nighttime mosquito bites.
 Insect-bite prevention measures include applying a DEET-containing repellent to exposed skin, applying permethrin spray or solution to clothing and gear, and sleeping under a permethrin-treated bednet.
 DEET-based repellents have been the gold standard of protection under circumstances in which it is crucial to be protected against insect bites that may transmit disease.
 Nearly 100% protection can be achieved when DEET repellents (e.g., Ultrathon or Ben’s 30) are used in combination with permethrin-treated clothing .